aoboturov/loresmt-nlprocessing/paper/Reviews.md

 Overall, I think this paper could published after proposed improvements are done and added to the paper.

+### Response
++ We do indeed used a single supervised baseline, Section was updated accordingly.
++ Corpora description was moved to the Competition Setup Section as was suggested.
++ Consecutive epochs reporting was completely removed, instead we report only final fully supervised model baseline results.
+We have realized that reporting the baseline improvement was simply irrelevant and we have spent more effort in presenting the UNMT model itself.
++ We have tried a number of different combinations of LSTM depths and cell-sizes, but optimal hyper parameters for the supervised baseline were not searched for: we have realized that the UNMT gives by an order of magnitude worse results, which we were not able to improve.
++ We have reported the competition results for the competition data, no experiments on data outside competition was reported because it would go beyond the scope of the system presentation.

+### TODO
+- Add figures depicting described MT architectures.
+- Present semi- and full- unsupervised models results.

 ## REVIEWER \#3
 ---------------------------------------------------------------------------
 Reviewer's Scores